 Diana grew up on Long Island and attended Cornell University.
 After graduating with distinction, she went on to work for several newspapers and magazines, including National Lampoon.
 A wanderer who likes the expatriate life, she has lived in Paris and Rome and now makes her home in a small beach village on the Mediterranean Sea in northern Israel where she and her husband raised six children in a blended family, and and an unofficially adopted daughter from Ethiopia.

 Diana is a member of a burial circle, and drew on her personal experiences in her novel, A Remarkable Kindness.
-She also participates in a Jewish-Muslim-Druze-Christian women’s group in Israel dedicated to forging connections among women, remaining (naively?) idealistic about hope for peace in the Middle East – despite all evidence to the contrary.
-A tomboy who snowboards, climbs trees and loves the outdoors, she also speaks French, Spanish, Italian, Yiddish and Hebrew and is now learning Arabic, committed to speaking as many foreign languages as possible with the same Americano accent.
+She also participates in a Jewish-Muslim-Druze-Christian women’s group in Israel dedicated to forging connections among women, remaining idealistic about hope for peace in the Middle East.
+A tomboy who snowboards, climbs trees and loves the outdoors, she also speaks French, Spanish, Italian, Yiddish and Hebrew and is learning Arabic, committed to speaking as many foreign languages as possible with the same Americano accent.